Home / Blog / Save Tab Groups

 Can I save tab groups to a file?

 Chrome documents bookmark export as HTML, not native saved-tab-group export.
 For a basic URL-only backup, bookmark the tabs and export bookmarks.
-For structured tab group backups, extensions like TabGroup Vault can export snapshots as JSON files.
+For structured tab group backups, TabGroup Vault can export snapshots as JSON files.

 How do I restore a saved tab group in Chrome?